Why Creative Ecosystems Matter More Than Personal Brands

 regeneration instead of depletion

-This is how nature has always worked.
-And it’s how our businesses are meant to work, too.
+This is how nature works.
+And it’s how our creative work wants to work, too.

 What It Means to Build a Creative Ecosystem

-Building a creative ecosystem means tending to a living, breathing network of relationships, not just launching offers or chasing visibility.
+Building a creative ecosystem means tending to a living network of relationships, rather than extracting value from a single identity or platform.

 It means understanding that: